h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 ## Building Multi-Tool Voice AI Agents with ElevenLabs

 Voice AI agents are extremely good now.
 They actually listen to your words, and respond with very little lag.
-This opens the door to many use cases which were previously not feasible with rigid robo-menu sounding systems.
-Combine this level of quality with the ability to use tools, and now all of a sudden we have a viable voice-powered AI agent which can execute complex tasks.
+Combine this level of quality with the ability to use tools, and we have ourselves a viable voice-powered AI agent which can execute complex tasks.

 This guide explains how to build a voice agent that can independently access multiple tools and make decisions during sales outreach, customer support, and internal operations.